neildighe/Balsa-Wood-Crane/Balsa Wood Crane Pt.1 9-7-21.md

     One nail (to support the load)
     One 500 g counterweight mass (cannot be a permanent part of your crane) Balsa wood cutter or box cutter and a ruler
-    Glue, tape, string, etc to join your pieces of balsa wood together
+    Glue, tape, string, etc. to join your pieces of balsa wood together

 Evaluation:

 Submit a picture of your design, a very short description of how you built it, and a picture of your crane holding its final load.
-If your crane could hold 300 g you can receive a maximum of 21 points If your crane could only hold 200 g you can receive a maximum of 20 points If your crane could only hold 100 g or less you can receive a maximum of 19 points
+If your crane could hold 300 g you can receive a maximum of 21 points If your crane could only hold 200 g you can receive a maximum of 20 points If your crane could only hold 100 g or less, you can receive a maximum of 19 points